-Appendix L – Risk Weighted Asset (RWA) calculation
+Appendix M – Risk Weighted Asset (RWA) calculation

 Head Office takes responsibility of developing, updating and maintaining of the RWA methodology and relevant systems, which provides the risk weighted exposure for HO capital reporting.

 In line with HO existing policies, CNCBLB will calculate RWA to measure and monitor exposures against RAS limits.
 The HO model had been developed using the following BASEL formula: